UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 Side effects seem like fun but they can be extremely problematic when trying to debug (fix) your code.

-It’s a general protocol to write functions that avoid side effects.
+When writing functions, it’s usually a good idea to avoid side effects.

 If objects need to be modified, best practice is to modify them in the environment they originated in.